-Sunny Face is what I’ve been using daily since I received it and again, it’s lighter than commercial sunscreens that goes on white, caked-on, clown-makeup-like cream.
-It ‘feels’ like it’s going to leave a thick white film but it does not.
+Sunny Face is what I've been using daily since I received it and again, it's lighter than commercial sunscreens that goes on white, caked-on, clown-makeup-like cream.
+It 'feels' like it's going to leave a thick white film but it does not.
 The texture is a bit sticky at first but it disappears.
-You can put on make up afterwards and it does not streak.
-I was please with the consistency and how it didn’t make me feel like I was wearing “sunscreen”.
-I have a small travel sized Sunny Kids tube in my purse so I can reapply every two hours if I’m out and about.
+You can put on makeup afterward and it does not streak.
+I was pleased with the consistency and how it didn't make me feel like I was wearing "sunscreen".
+I have a small travel sized Sunny Kids tube in my purse so I can reapply every two hours if I'm out and about.

 Sunny Body for Sport is a convenient continuous spray that makes it easy to use with one hand to apply on large areas like legs and arms.
 It's scent free so there is no cheap tropical beachy smell.
 Again, the spray goes on light, sheer and non-greasy.
 It goes on smooth and not blotchy.
 You still have to rub it in once it's sprayed to make sure you are covered evenly.